-Mext, the Greek councils mark the beginning of a movement to employ systematic meaning in church doctrine.
+Next, the Greek councils mark the beginning of a movement to employ systematic meaning in church doctrine.
 Thus, the church in the fourth century was being divided by an issue that had not been formulated in New Testament times.
-It met the issue by speaking of the consubstantiality of the son with the father.
-This, of course, is not some speculative flight concerned with an apprehension of the divine being or essence.
-It quite simply means that what is true of the Father also is true of the Son, except that the Son is not the Father.
-As Athanasius put it: eadem de Filio quae de Fatre dicuntur excepto Patris nomine.
-Or as the Preface for the Hass on Trinity Sunday put it: Quod enim de tua gloria, revelante te, credimus, hoe de Filio tuo, hoe de Spiritu sancto sine differentia discretionis sentimus.
+It met the issue by speaking of the consubstantiality of the Son with the speculative Father.
+This, of course, is not so some flight to approximation concerned with an apprehension of any the divine being or essence.
+It quite simpley means that what is true of the Father also is true of the Son, except that the Son is not the Father.
+As Athan asius put it: eadem de Filio quae de Patre dicuntur excepto Patris nomine.
+Or as the Preface for the Mass on Trinity Sunday put it: Quod enim de tua ploria, revelante te, credimus, hoc de Filio tuo, hoc de Spiritu sancto sine differentia discretionis sentimus.

 Again, the council of Chalcedon, in the second paragraph of its decree, introduced the terms, person and nature.
 But subsequent theology has made very mysterious what, in the decree itself, is quite simple and clear.
-For the first paragraph asserts that is one and the same Son our Lord Jesus Christ that is perfect in divinity and the same perfect in humanity, truly God and the same truly man, consubstantial with the Father in his divinity and the same consubstantial with us in his humanity, born of the Father before the ages in his divinity and these last days the same . . . born of the Virgin Mary in his humanity.
+For the first paragraph asserts that is one and the same Son our Lord Jesus Christ that is perfect in divinity and the same perfect in humanity, truly God and the same truly man, consubstantial with the Father in his divinity and the same consubstantial with us in his humanity, borne of the Father before the ages in his divinity and these last days the same... born of the Virgin Mary in his humanity.10 n